localhostdotdev/localhostdotdev.github.io/lobsters.md

 - no redis cache / in-memory cache (except memoizing) (e.g. no Rails.cache)
 - `has_secure_password` (bcryt)

-having a web application that is still active and which source code I can almost read in ~2 hours is quite an amazing feat in itself.
+having a web application that is 5+ years ago, still active and which source code I can almost read in ~2 hours is quite an amazing feat in itself.

 -------